 “Are you familiar with the expression ‘making a point,’ Doctor?”

-The 1975 film is an extremely faithful adaptation of Barry England’s hit plat, first performed in Bristol before transferring to London’s West End, where it official opened on the night of 10 July 1969 at the Queen’s Theatre and later also became a moderate hit on Broadway.
+The 1975 film is an extremely faithful adaptation of Barry England’s hit play.
+First performed in Bristol, it transferred to London’s West End and opened on the night of 10 July 1969 at the Queen’s Theatre.
+It later also became a moderate hit on Broadway.
 It was no surprise that the film rights were soon snapped up, though its transfer to the screen proved a bumpy one.
 The adaptation was initially entrusted to celebrated playwright and screenwriter, Terrence Rattigan, a seemingly good choice given that he was author (on stage and on screen) of the not entirely dissimilar The Winslow Boy.
 Unfortunately it was rejected, as was another attempt by respected filmmaker Bryan Forbes.
-Thus this turned out to be one of these rather expensive productions where in fact only part of the money would be visible on screen with a quarter of a million pounds spent before it really entered into pre-production, costs reaching close to a million dollars before filming even started.
-The cast is certainly good value but it has to be said tends to look a bit pokey, the sets at Shepperton Studios looking like, well, sets, making the film feel rather small and confined at times, despite some genuine second unit location shooting in Islamabad and on the North West Frontier.
+Thus this turned into one of these rather expensive productions where only a small part of the money would be visible on screen, with a quarter of a million pounds spent before it really entered into pre-production, with costs reaching close to a million dollars before filming even started.
+The cast is certainly good value but it has to be said that finished product tends to look a bit pokey, the sets at Shepperton Studios looking like, well, sets, making the film feel rather small and confined at times, despite some genuine second unit location shooting in Islamabad and on the North West Frontier.

-As filmed, the play has been tidied up a bit to reduce the number of characters so that Mrs Hasseltine becoming Mrs Scarlett while Drake now leads the boar chase game, while the Colonel is given a son in flashback (played by Michael Byrne) to humanise him a bit.
+As filmed, the play has been tidied up a bit to reduce the number of characters, with Mrs Hasseltine becoming Mrs Scarlett while Drake now leads the boar chase game, while the Colonel is given a son in flashback (played by Michael Byrne) to humanise him a bit.
 But otherwise the plot, characters and dialogue are transcribed very faithfully with only the scene settings altered, predictably, to provide more in the way of visual variety.
 Michael Anderson, a director very good with spectacles like Around the World in 80 Days, The Dam Busters and Logan’s Run but also able to handle more intimate drama like Chase a Crooked Shadow (which I previously reviewed here) is a good choice, though it is a shame that the film is so theatrical, presumably due to budgetary considerations.
+Indeed, according to a recent interview for the Blu-ray release given by the film’s editor and second unit director, John Glen, Anderson opted to rehearse his cast extensively but then shoot the film in under 3 weeks.
 The main sets are well-realised but, as I say, it is quite clear that they are sets and that just outside the windows is a painted backdrop – for a film from the mid 70s this must have made it all seem extremely archaic and can’t have helped it at the box office.
-This is a shame because this is a strong drama, with a good sting in the tale and a cast that is very good value, cutting across several generations but thankfully able to maintain a unity of style (even in the slightly surprising case of Stacy Keach who as a British officer is terrific in a large role, thanks not least to an accent that never falters).
+This is a shame because this is a strong drama, with a good sting in the tale and a cast that is very good value, cutting across several generations – but thankfully able to maintain a unity of style (even in the slightly surprising case of Stacy Keach who as a British officer is terrific in a large role, thanks not least to an accent that never falters).

 “You’re a fool, Arthur!
 You are expected to go through the motions, not to indulge a talent for legalistic moralising”

-DVD Availability: The best edition is probably currently produced in Canada (easy to get on Amazon) as it include a widescreen transfer and two audio commentaries – one with Michael York and the other with director Michael Anderson.
+DVD Availability: 2020 update – this film has now been given a decent release on blu-ray with a significant uptick in terms of picture quality.
+It not only includes the two audio commentaries from the old DVD (see below), especially valuable as Michael Anderson has since passed away, but brand new interviews with John Glen, Stacy Keach and and James Faulkener that collectively run just under an hour.
+Previously, the best edition was produced in Canada (easy to get on Amazon) and include a widescreen transfer and two audio commentaries – one with Michael York and the other with director Michael Anderson.
 The colours are a little bit muddy but this otherwise is more than acceptable.

 Conduct Unbecoming (1975)